ModelOriented/pyCeterisParibus/README.md

 # pyCeterisParibus
 pyCeterisParibus is a Python library based on an *R* package [CeterisParibus](https://github.com/pbiecek/ceterisParibus).
 It implements Ceteris Paribus Plots.
-They allow to understand how model response would changes if a selected variable is changes.
+They allow understanding how the model response would change if a selected variable is changed.
 It’s a perfect tool for What-If scenarios.
 Ceteris Paribus is a Latin phrase meaning all else unchanged.
 These plots present the change in model response as the values of one feature change with all others being fixed.
 Ceteris Paribus method is model-agnostic - it works for any Machine Learning model.